 The Australian Print Workshop Print Studio Access Program offers six self-contained Workstations.
 Each Workstation has been designed as an individual workspace, providing the Artist with exclusive use of their own press, bench space, and other essential printmaking equipment.

-COVID-19 safe protocols have created more stringent compliance frameworks for shared workspaces and work environments.
+Established COVID-19 safe protocols have created more diligent frameworks for shared workspaces and work environments.
 As a result, each Workstation can accommodate one Artist per day, to help alleviate the need to sanitise and clean shared equipment and other high touch surfaces repeatedly throughout the day.

 Workstations will be set-up and sanitised at the beginning of each day; prior to the Studio opening to Artists.
 At the end of each day, the APW Print Studio Access and other public areas will be thoroughly cleaned and sanitised.
 For improved ventilation, studio windows will be opened (weather permitting) to facilitate increased air flow through the Studio.